daytonaio/content/guides/20240903_guide_setting_up_daytona_aws_provider.md

     The type of volume.
 Default is gp3.
 Get the list of available volume types [here](https://docs.aws.amazon.com/ebs/latest/userguide/ebs-volume-types.html)

 Click enter after filling all the details.

+Congratulations, You have successfully setup and configured Daytona AWS Provider to create and manage workspace on your AWS EC2 instance.

 ## Common Issues and Troubleshooting
-While setting up the AWS Provider with Daytona, you may encounter some common issues.
+While setting up and configuring the AWS Provider with Daytona, you may encounter some common issues.
 Below are troubleshooting tips to help resolve them:
 1. **Problem:** Daytona Provider Errors

    **Solution:** If Daytona encounters errors while interacting with the AWS Provider, it could be due to bugs or limitations in the current alpha release.
 Checking the [Daytona AWS Provider GitHub repository](https://github.com/daytonaio/daytona-provider-aws) for any known issues or updates can help resolve these problems.
 Additionally, consider updating to the latest version if you're using an outdated release.